sprky0/jpegcam/README.md

 EMBEDDING IN YOUR PAGE
 ----------------------
-(For a working example, see "test.html" in the htdocs folder.)
+Note: this may not be working --> (For a working example, see "test.html" in the htdocs folder.)

 First, copy the following files to your web server: